 Picnic tables and a fire pit at the campsite made mealtimes convenient.
 And while we’d bought a cord of firewood at the store, we easily found more in the surrounding woods to keep a fire going well past s’mores time until we were ready to hit the sleeping bags.

 Like all of the campground areas, there is access to nice hiking trails, including one to Overall Run Falls.
-The hike there and back is about three miles through the lovely woods.
+The hike there and back is about five miles through the lovely woods.

 But it’s what we saw along the way that made it most interesting: Bears!